antfu/eslint-config/README.md

 export default antfu()
 ```

-You can configure each feature individually, for example:
+And that's it!
+Or you can configure each integration individually, for example:

 ```js
 // eslint.config.js